Generic name: hyaluronidase recombinant human

 Dispersion and Absorption of Injected Drugs

-Dispersion and absorption of other injected or subcutaneously infused drugs may be enhanced by pre-administration of Hylenex Recombinant or by adding 50-300 U, most typically 150 U hyaluronidase, to the injection solution.
+Hylenex can be used to enhance the dispersion and absorption of other injected or subcutaneously infused drugs by pre-administration of Hylenex Recombinant or by adding 50-300 U, most typically 150 U hyaluronidase, to the injection solution prior to infiltration use, interstitial use, intramuscular use, intraocular use, retrobulbar use, soft tissue use or subcutaneous use.

-The subcutaneous route of administration of urographic contrast media is indicated when intravenous administration cannot be successfully accomplished, particularly in infants and small children.
-With the patient prone, 75 U of Hylenex Recombinant is injected subcutaneously over each scapula, followed by injection of the contrast medium at the same sites.
+The subcutaneous route of administration of urographic contrast media may be considered when intravenous administration cannot be successfully accomplished, particularly in infants and small children.
+With the patient prone, inject 75 U of Hylenex Recombinant subcutaneously over each scapula, followed by injection of the contrast medium at the same sites.

 Hylenex Recombinant is contraindicated in patients with known hypersensitivity to hyaluronidase or any of the excipients in Hylenex Recombinant.
 A preliminary skin test for hypersensitivity to Hylenex Recombinant can be performed.
 The skin test is made by an intradermal injection of approximately 0.02 mL (3 Units) of a 150 Unit/mL solution.
 A positive reaction consists of a wheal with pseudopods appearing within 5 minutes and persisting for 20 to 30 minutes and accompanied by localized itching.
 Transient vasodilation at the site of the test, i.e., erythema, is not a positive reaction.
 Discontinue Hylenex Recombinant if sensitization occurs.